 Introduction

 Pearl millet (Pennisetum glaucum L.), also known as bajra, cat tail millet, or bulrush millet, is the fifth most important cereal crop globally after rice, wheat, maize, and sorghum.
 It is a highly climate-resilient crop grown extensively in arid and semi-arid tropical regions of Africa and South Asia (Satyavathi, et al., 2021).
 Characterized by its remarkable tolerance to drought, high temperatures, and low soil fertility, pearl millet has established itself as a staple food and fodder crop in regions where other cereals such as maize and sorghum cannot thrive due to insufficient rainfall, typically between 200 and 600 mm annually.
 Although precise statistics are sometimes elusive due to its classification along with other millets like finger millet and foxtail millet in global records, pearl millet accounts for nearly 50% of global millet production.
 Africa contributes about 60% of the total cultivation area, followed by Asia at 35%, while Europe and North America collectively contribute a mere 5%, primarily for forage rather than grain production.
 It supports food and nutritional security for more than 500 million people, particularly in resource-poor farming systems.
-Current estimates indicate that pearl millet is cultivated on approximately 29 million hectares worldwide, with global production exceeding 10 million tonnes annually.
+Current estimates indicate that pearl millet is cultivated on approximately 29 million hectares worldwide, with global production exceeding 10 million tonnes annually(source).

 The grain of pearl millet is highly nutritious and is rich in dietary fibre, iron, phosphorus, and essential amino acids.
 It contains 11–19% protein, 60–78% carbohydrates, and 3.0–4.6% fat, and offers higher levels of micronutrients than most other cereals, making it an important component in addressing hidden hunger and malnutrition in rural populations (Vidhya et al., 2023).
-It has a low glycemic index and is gluten-free, which adds to its growing demand in health-conscious urban markets.
+It has a low glycemic index and is gluten-free, which adds to its growing demand in health-conscious urban markets(source)..
 Due to its short growing season and adaptability to diverse cropping systems, pearl millet is also favoured for crop rotation and intercropping practices in marginal ecosystems.

 India is the largest producer of pearl millet, both in terms of area and production, contributing significantly to global output.
 It occupies nearly 9.3 million hectares with a production of 9.3 million tonnes and an average productivity of 1044 kg ha⁻¹ over the past five years (Tonapi et al., 2024).
 The crop plays a critical role in Indian dryland agriculture, especially in states like Rajasthan, Maharashtra, Gujarat, Uttar Pradesh, Haryana, Karnataka, Madhya Pradesh, Tamil Nadu, and Andhra Pradesh.
 Among these, Rajasthan leads in acreage, cultivating pearl millet over approximately 67,000 hectares.
 The average productivity in Rajasthan is 1749 kg ha⁻¹, which is relatively low compared to Haryana (2040 kg ha⁻¹), Madhya Pradesh (1924 kg ha⁻¹), and Uttar Pradesh (1839 kg ha⁻¹), indicating considerable scope for yield improvement through agronomic interventions.